Home pageBellringing Talks & lectures Fell walking Settle - Carlisle Metal sculpture Brickwork Interesting journeys Ergonomics The rest Site map

 Horse peacefully grazing

-The second autumn walk
+The misty autumn walk

 A few days later, armed with a 'proper' camera, I went to take some pictures.
 The landscape was beautiful even without much sun, and there was much detail to look at, even though it was long past the flower season.
 I followed the same route (the first of the summer walks).
 The pictures below are in order, but I haven't broken them up into sections, like the summer walk.